KnoxKang/KnoxKang-Research/GPS-RTK.md

 ## Q&A

-Q1. why does NTRIP require users ID/PW to 'listen' to their broadcast?
+### Q1. why does NTRIP require users ID/PW to 'listen' to their broadcast?
 A1. it is not NTRIP protocol that requires ID/PW. it is required when connecting to NTRIP caster(which controls data flow from multiple base stations to multiple rovers)

+### Q2. what is 'integer ambiguity'?
+A2. it means that carrier wave's ambiguity is always integer. reason for this is when GPS reciver is mesuring distance between the satalite and the antenea, it uses NCO(numerically controlled oscillator)to generate a signal with same frequency and phase to the incoming signal.
+However, becuase of inablilty of NCO to recognize between one carrier wave cycle and the other, signal generated from NCO converges to the nearest cycle.
+This makes the ambiguity of carrier wave always integer, thus remains as a potential error.